If you have suffered in silence as a survivor of childhood sexual assault, the law in California is finally on your side.

 The three-year lookback window created by AB 218 opens on January 1, 2020.
 During this time, survivors of childhood sexual assault can bring civil suits against their perpetrators and the institutions that covered for them, regardless of the current age of the survivor, when the abuse occurred, or if the assault perpetrator is alive or dead.

-Under the provisions of AB 218, the Sex Abuse Team at Gomez Trial Attorneys will hold accountable abuse perpetrators and any organization that concealed or enabled the sexual assault of children, no matter when the abuse occurred.
+Under the provisions of AB 218, the Sex Abuse Team at The Gomez Law Firm will hold accountable abuse perpetrators and any organization that concealed or enabled the sexual assault of children, no matter when the abuse occurred.
 These organizations may include:

 California recently took a critical step forward in the child protection movement.
 The landmark California Child Victims Act empowers adult survivors of childhood sexual assault with a greater opportunity to seek justice than has been available for almost 16 years in California, by providing more time for survivors to come forward.